-ClearSmile Braces are the ideal choice if you want straighter teeth in less time than with traditional fixed metal braces here at Glen Dental in Leicester.
-A revolutionary combination of proven orthodontic techniques, modern materials, and innovative thought –ClearSmile Braces utilize specialized white braces to gently straighten and align teeth in an average time of just six months.
+ClearSmile Braces are the ideal choice if you want straighter teeth in less time than with traditional metal braces here at Glen Dental in Leicester.
+A revolutionary combination of proven orthodontic techniques, modern materials, and innovative thought –ClearSmile Braces utilize specialized white ceramic braces to gently straighten and align teeth in an average time of just six months.
 The whole system is extremely discreet.

 A 17 page report full of the most useful information, ideal if you’re thinking about having braces

 The consultation is your first step towards improving your smile with ceramic braces.
 You’ll be able to see a portfolio of treatment with ClearSmile Brace to give you a feel for achievable results.
 Your Leicester dentist will take a full history and listen to how you would like to change your smile.
 We will take the time to discuss any specific concerns that you have and listen carefully to what you are hoping to achieve.

 This will allow us to plan your goals of treatment together.
 Your Leicester dentist at Glen Dental will explain how ClearSmile Brace works and how treatment will progress.
 A full written treatment plan will be provided along with likely timescales, fees and finance options.
 You will have the opportunity to ask any questions you may have at this stage.Orthodontic Records and Archwize™ 3D Orthodontic Planning

 When you are ready to start treatment, a series of records are taken including photos, x-rays and impressions of your teeth.
 The ClearSmile laboratory will scan your models and use the Spacewize™ calculation to design your new smile using a 3d digital software.
 This Archwize™ virtual set-up can be emailed to you and your dentist to confirm and consent to the treatment plan.Braces Fitting Appointment